 Effective August 1, 1985, Rule 83 F.R.Civ.P., governing adoption of local rules, was amended to achieve greater participation by the bar, scholars, and the public in the rule making process; to authorize the judicial council to abrogate local rules; and to make certain that single-judge standing orders are not inconsistent with these rules or local rules.
 Rule 9029 has been amended to incorporate Rule 83.
 The term "court" in the last sentence of the rule includes the judges of the district court and the bankruptcy judges of the district.
-Rule 9001(4).
+Rule 9001(4)

-This rule is amended to make it clear that the Official Forms must be accepted in every bankruptcy tional bar and for litigants to locate a local rule that applies to a particular procedural issue.
+This rule is amended to make it clear that the Official Forms must be accepted in every bankruptcy court.